AJosueBN/code-quiz-challenge/README.md

-# week-four-code-quiz-challenge Making a quiz based solely mainly on JavaScript fundamentals and the things that could be implemented in terms of creating a quiz page are timers and local storage so the user can look back at their scores after the quiz has ended.
+# week-four-code-quiz-challenge Making a quiz based solely mainly on JavaScript fundamentals and the things that could be implemented in terms of creating a quiz page with a timer and installing local storage so the user can look back at their scores after the quiz has ended.

 # Things I have added/implemented in the task of making a quiz through code :